neonr-0/SoulMeter/README.md

 This software is used third-party software to capture network raw packet and use SWCrypt.dll to decrypt packet

-Supported capture software: *Npcap(Recommended if network is unstable), WinDivert(Default, The data will be incorrect when the network or server is unstable)
+Supported capture software: *Npcap(Recommended), WinDivert(Default, The data will be incorrect when the network or server is unstable)

 *Npcap: You need goto setting to enable this and Download Npcap installer(Need 1.60 or above) and install ([https://npcap.com/#download](https://npcap.com/#download))